-Human remains scattered as Israeli drone targets West Bank city of Jenin
+At least nine Palestinians, two Israelis killed in West Bank violence

 Dozens of Palestinian men blindfolded and detained in West Bank raid

-Witnesses said human remains were scattered at the site of the drone attack in Jenin.

-“We have seen some pretty gruesome pictures of a number of bodies lying on the floor.
-People say those targeted were civilians,” said Al Jazeera’s Laura Khan, reporting from occupied East Jerusalem.

-The strike targeted a gathering of citizens in Jenin, the Health Ministry said.
-Four brothers were reportedly among the dead.
+The strike targeted a gathering of citizens, the ministry said.
+Four brothers were among the dead, according to the official Palestinian news agency Wafa.

-Israel asserted that its aircraft had fired on “Palestinian militants who had attacked troops”.
+Israeli police said an officer was killed when her “vehicle… was hit by an explosive device” during a raid in Jenin, adding that three other officers were wounded.

+In a separate incident, Israeli forces killed a Palestinian girl in a car at a checkpoint in the occupied West Bank when they opened fire on another car suspected of a ramming attack, Israeli emergency services said.

 “We know that there was at least one IED [improvised explosive device] that exploded and destroyed an Israeli army vehicle,” she said, adding that there was “fierce resistance” from fighters in the camp.

-A border police officer was killed and at least four Israeli soldiers were wounded when their vehicle was hit by the IED blast, Israel said.
+A border police officer was killed and at least three other Israeli soldiers were wounded when their vehicle was hit by the IED blast, Israel said.

-A helicopter helped rescue them with covering fire, the military said, adding that an aircraft fired at a “terrorist squad that hurled explosives and endangered our forces, a number of terrorists were killed”.
+A helicopter helped rescue them with covering fire, the military said, adding that an aircraft fired at a “terrorist squad that hurled explosives and endangered our forces” and that “a number of terrorists were killed”.

 “This is just part of the nightly raids that we’re witnessing in the occupied West Bank,” said Khan.

-The Jenin Brigades, an armed wing of the Palestinian Islamic Jihad movement, issued a statement claiming responsibility for the attack on the Israeli forces.
+The Jenin Brigades, an armed wing of the Palestinian Islamic Jihad group, issued a statement claiming responsibility for the attack on the Israeli forces.

 “We know, at least 5,600 people have been arrested, more than 3,000 injured and with this latest death toll, we’re looking at around 332 Palestinians killed in the occupied West Bank since October 7,” Khan said.

-Al Jazeera’s team in the occupied West Bank reported that Israeli forces also raided the cities of Nablus, Hebron, Qalqilya, and Jericho overnight.
+Al Jazeera’s team in the occupied West Bank reported that Israeli forces also raided the cities of Nablus, Hebron, Qalqilya and Jericho overnight.

 In Nablus, Israeli forces arrested a young Palestinian after raiding her home, according to video footage verified by Al Jazeera.